obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 For a list of vertex types, this filter would mean only vertices with the a name equal to the supplied name would be yielded.

-We can imagine this as equivalent to the following rust code:
+We can imagine this as equivalent to the following Rust code:

 ```rust
 vertices.iter()